-Software-as-a-Service businesses trust our secure JSON API to automatically check if a customer’s VAT number exists, and to get EU VAT rates.
+HTTPS-secured JSON API to check if a VAT number is valid and to get official EU VAT rates.

 "company_address": "3RD FLOOR ,GORDON HOUSE ,BARROW STREET ,DUBLIN 4", "company_name": "GOOGLE IRELAND LIMITED", "country_code": "IE", "query": "IE6388047V", "success": true, "valid": true, "valid_format": true, "vat_id": "6388047V"

 Since January 1st, 2015, EU laws require that private customers must be charged a VAT irrespective of whether the supplier is inside the EU or outside the EU.

 The VAT rate depends on the customer’s location.
 Business customers with a valid VAT number are exempt from being surcharged.
 The VAT Stack API helps you get the official EU VAT rates and check VAT numbers in real-time securely and automatically.